j0sh/daily-standup/nextjs-friction-log.md

 Perfectly possible I am "holding it wrong" but docs did not really indicate what a *better* way would be.
 Literally all I have at this point is a `page.tsx` with an input text box.

 saw some stackoverflow comment about client components not supporting async very well which was concerning (can't find it anymore)

+**Forms clear after a reload-on-save** This is quite annoying to have to re-enter form information every time I save the code.
+(This form is not actually React state; it's just a plain JSX form with some onsubmit functionality.)
+Create-react-app does not clear forms, and it makes for a much smoother experience during development.

+**General feeling of slowness** Typing into forms, re-renders, etc all feel much slower for some reason, when compared to the equivalent in create-react-app.
+Don't have objective metrics for this point, but it *feels* sluggish.

 **'window' object is not defined**. what? okay, it's trying to render on server even with "use client" mode set. how tf is this supposed to work?
 I think [this post](https://blog.sethcorker.com/question/how-to-solve-referenceerror-next-js-window-is-not-defined/) helped me work around the issue, but it still seems silly for a *client* component.